MikeBrock03/Lifting-The-Bar/README.md

     box.appendChild(caption);
 ```

+Notice that we have to create the space and style first, then add the actual emoji from the data.

 Now, we need to listen for when the box is selected, in which we will make the outline blue (from CSS style class "selected") and add it to data using the function "updateEmbeddedData" (which we will cover soon):

 ```